1980s in Zimbabwe

 The Gukurahundi (also known as the "Matabeleland genocide") began in 1983.
 More than 300,000 youths signed up for service in the Youth Brigade.

+On 13th June 1983, the Zimbabwean government announced that they had captured and interrogated the group's captors, whom the majority of them admitted to executing them along with giving the date of their collective deaths.
+However, they only stated where the tourists died and not where they were interred.

+On 7 March 1985, the government announced the discovery and positive identification of the group's remains, which were all found the previous week in shallow graves somewhere in the Lupane District of Matabeleland.
+The remains of all six foreigners were returned to their respective countries a few months later.

+On 7 April 1986, two of the convicted murderers from the 1982 tourist ambush and kidnapping (27-year-old Austin Mpofu and 44-year-old Gilbert Ngwenya) were executed via hanging in Harare.

-Prime Minister Robert Mugabe (ZANU) and Joshua Nkomo (ZAPU) signed a Unity Accord on 22 December 1987, giving the ZAPU leader a place in the government, freeing dissidents, and bringing a formal end to violence of the Gukurahundi.
+Prime Minister Robert Mugabe and Joshua Nkomo signed a Unity Accord on 22 December 1987, giving the ZAPU leader a place in the government, freeing dissidents, and bringing a formal end to violence of the Gukurahundi.
 Mugabe became the new President of Zimbabwe after reforming the constitution on 31 December 1987, abolishing the position of Prime Minister.

 Morgan Tsvangirai was elected Secretary General of the Zimbabwe Congress of Trade Unions in 1988.

 The Zimbabwe African People's Union (ZAPU) merged with the Zimbabwe African National Union (ZANU) under the name Zimbabwe African National Union – Patriotic Front (ZANU-PF) on 19 December 1989.